 - Mathematics: An aptitude for applying mathematical principles to solve problems is necessary.

-- Detail oriented: Accuracy is of the utmost importance because you'll be preparing legal documents.
+- Attention to detail: Accuracy is of the utmost importance because you'll be preparing legal documents.
 You must also take great care when taking and recording measurements.

 - Listening skills: You'll have to understand instructions from others, including architects and project managers.